 When cutting this material I use Elmer’s Glue-All to glue the stone to a 4mm x 120mm long wooden dowel.
 Let the stone dry overnight, then coat the non-waterproof glue with a coating of clear fingernail polish to make it waterproof.
 Avoid using dopping wax: especially if the opal has been exposed to and has absorbed water.
 It seems cracks can appear near the matrix pockets on the stone.
 I’m guessing that when the matrix is exposed to water it expands and causes the opals to crack.
 I recommend removing the matrix with dremels, micromotor units or flex shafts with diamond bonded points using no water.
 This will be a dusty procedure, so you may want to use some type of vacuum system in the shop.
-Be aware that this material can be VERY heat sensitive.
+Be aware that this material is VERY heat sensitive.
 Mostly I use 360-grit as it lessens the chance of cracking.
 Opal is relatively soft (5.5 to 6.5 on the Mohs scale) and a 220-grit or 360-grit diamond wheel cuts fast enough and also doesn’t leave the deep scratches (and wont be as likely to chip) that an 80 or 100-grit wheel will.
 I like to be very stingy with cooling water used on the wheels…no water is preferred until all the matrix is removed.
 If only enough water is used to keep the wheels slightly wet and the dust down, it should be sufficient and prevent the stones from quickly absorbing water and the finished stone will dry quicker.
 I know this is like lapidary blasphemy but I prefer to grind and sand dry.
 It seems as though when the Welo opals absorb water they crack.
 I “think” this is due to the matrix expanding at a different rate than the opal and thus causing cracking or the opal itself cracks due to some expansion.
 It seems that the opal I’ve cut that has cracked has cracks spreading out from a pocket of matrix.
 I have had much better luck cutting dry…except for the dust problem…which is REALLY a problem.